Visit product website: www.photoacute.com Contact PhotoAcute Studio support: support@photoacute.com © Almalence Inc. 2007 |

 dynamic range.

-Usage: Dynamic range expansion is turned on/off by ticking the corresponding checkbox in the processing options dialog.
-More information: Read more about dynamic range |
+Usage: Dynamic range expansion is turned on/off with the Blens HDR image option the corresponding checkbox in the processing options pane.
+More information: Read more about dynamic range Precise radiometric alignment: Produce consistent HDR images of scenes with moving objects and varying illumination. (on PhotoAcute site) Noise-free HDR: expand dynamic range and get rid of the noise (on PhotoAcute site) |

 ||||||||